-- Cumulative grade-point average of "B" (3.0 on a 4.0 scale) or above in an academic or college preparatory program. - A combined SAT score of 1,000 or higher or ACT-Composite of 21 or higher is a recommended minimum. - Written recommendation from the high school counselor or principal addressing the student's ability to be successful in a collegiate environment. - High level of maturity.
+- Cumulative grade-point average of "B" (3.0 on a 4.0 scale) or above in an academic or college preparatory program. - A combined Critical Reading and Math SAT score of 1,000 or higher or ACT-Composite of 21 or higher is a recommended minimum. - Written recommendation from the high school counselor or principal addressing the student's ability to be successful in a collegiate environment; this includes the academic environment and the social co-curricular environment.